SaschaNes/saturn/README.md

 # Saturn
 High Availability Service for Samba

+Tested and supported for:
+- Ubuntu Server 22.04.1 LTS
+- Debian 11

 ### What is Saturn?
 Saturn is a service that provides high availability for Samba, a popular open-source file sharing service.
 It leverages the etcd distributed key-value store to get a leader in the cluster.